 Are you thinking of creating a new messenger on your own?
 Has the success of other companies in the field affected your decision?
 Do you have some awesome features to add but want to save basic functionality of other popular messaging services?
 Great!
 That's your lucky day because Cleveroad will gladly help you navigate through these muddy waters.
 This time, we're going to discuss how to build an app like WhatsApp and how much it actually costs to develop an instant messenger similar to it.
-So stay with us and soon you will know what you need to be prepared for and how to arrange the mobile app development process.

-WhatsApp: its role and history
+WhatsApp: it's role and history

 WhatsApp was founded by Jan Koum and Brian Acton in 2009.
 At the end of the year, it was launched on the App Store for iPhone with no alternatives in the world at the time.